scottlet/cv/README.md

 Technologies used: Greenhouse API, Candidata, swig, gulp, SASS, React.
 <hr>

-Scott spent 9 years working at AKQA, 5 years as a Senior Web Developer and more recently, 4 years as a Technical Architect.
+Scott spent 9 years working at AKQA, 4 years as a Technical Architect/Development lead and 5 years as a Senior Web Developer.
 In this time he has worked on many projects including:

 <hr>
 **As yet unnamed community management tool** 2015/12 - 2016/3